Authors: Dinusha Mendis and Pınar Oruç

 Orphan Works and Photographers

 Whilst an orphan works regime is seen as a mechanism to unlock knowledge, it poses particular challenges for the copyright owners of digital images.
 This is because when digital images are uploaded to the Internet, the metadata attached to those images is often stripped away, including important rights information such as the name of the copyright owner of that particular image.
 This means that, as far as digital images are concerned, even a diligent search may not turn up any reliable information about the copyright owner.
 The situation has led to a fear, on the part of commercial photographers, that the new orphan works regime could lead to the widespread exploitation of unidentified images on the Internet.
-Responding to the concerns expressed by the photographers, the UK Intellectual Property Office published a fact sheet to clarify the position in relation to digital images.

 Extended Collective Licensing